rvashishth/blockchain-handbook/README.md

 4. Coin marketplaces
 5. List/understand cloud services built for blockchain/smart contracts
 6. Who will mine samller applications, i.e. bitcoin transactions are verified by 100s of miners across globe.
 How a small application will be decentralised?
+7. Where/how distributed hosting platform deploy apps, how they gurantee apps availibility?

 ## Use Cases